- GERO 2000 Intro to Gerontology

 - GERO 4940 Practicum

 Within the Bachelor of Science in Emergency Management, students choose two concentrations.
-There are 15 concentrations to choose from.
 Several concentrations that pair well with Gerontology include: Nonprofit Management, Private Sector Management, Public Administration and Management and Public Health.

-A minor and/or a certificate in Gerontology is also available; for more information, see the Emergency Services Program Academic Advisor.
+A minor and/or a certificate in Gerontology is also available; for more information, see the Emergency Management and Disaster Science Academic Advisor.